-Learn how to make golden milk with this quick and easy recipe.
 5 minutes and a handful of ingredients are all you need to make this soothing, nutritious drink.
+Learn how to make a homemade Golden Latte (aka Turmeric Milk) with this quick and easy recipe.

 - Bring your milk of choice (you can use regular dairy milk or any kind of non-dairy milk) to a simmer.